fyksen/fyksen.me/content/pages/run-berlin.md

 +++

-I want to run while we're at the Gathering in Berlin, and I want *you* yo join me.
-If you think the paces are to fast, or the routes too long.
+I want to run while we're at the Gathering in Berlin, and I want *you* to join me.
+If you think the paces are too fast, or the routes too long.
 Please feel free to join me for part of the loops.

 ## Here's the plan...
-While we have some time on the middle of the day on Saturday, I always find it hard to run when it is possible to choose going to a bar instead.
-I therefor want to run in the morning, leaving the rest of the day for enjoyment.
+While we have some time in the middle of the day on Saturday, I always find it hard to run when it is possible to choose going to a bar instead.
+I therefore want to run in the morning, leaving the rest of the day for enjoyment.

 >Early bird gets the worm.

 ### Friday: Morning Easy jog

 * **👟 Distance**: 11 km
-* **⚡️ Pace**: 5:30 pr/km
+* **⚡️ Pace**: 5:30 min/km
-* **🕖️ When**: 7:00
+* **🕖️ When**: 7:00 a.m.
 * **🗺️ Where**: Hotel lobby

-Running at 7:00, and running 5:30 pace should bring us back to the hotel at 8.
+Running at 7:00 a.m., and running 5:30 pace should bring us back to the hotel at 8 a.m..
 This leaves one hour for shower, getting dressed and eating breakfast.
-Welcome speech starts at 9.
+Welcome speech starts at 9 a.m..

 <details>
     <summary>Click here to see map</summary>